-The Australian Journal of Rural Health (AJRH) is a multidisciplinary refereed journal published on behalf of the Alliance by Wiley.
-Since its inception in 1992, AJRH has contributed significantly to the publication of research reports and expert opinion on rural and remote health.
+The Australian Journal of Rural Health (AJRH) is a refereed online journal published on behalf of the Alliance by Wiley, and welcomes papers from Australian and international researchers and clinician researchers.

-The Journal Advisory Committee, comprising representatives of the Alliance, the publisher and the Editor in Chief, guides the operation of the Journal.
-The Committee administers the Journal to reflect the Journal’s multi-disciplinary outlook and its primary purpose: to support and promote interdisciplinary health networks, and to help practitioners and researchers influence policies and programs to improve the health of people living and working in rural and remote areas.
+The Journal Advisory Committee, comprising representatives from the Alliance, Wiley and the Editor in Chief, guides the operation of the Journal.
 The Editorial Board, led by the Editor in Chief and comprising the Associate Editors, is responsible for the content of the Journal.

-Journal Advisory Committee: Gabrielle O’Kane, CEO, NRHA; Peter O'Meara, Member NRHA Council; Alison Bell, Wiley; Associate Professor Russell Roberts, Editor in Chief.
+Journal Advisory Committee: Dr Gabrielle O’Kane, CEO, NRHA; Dr Joan van Rotterdam, Member NRHA Council; Ms Alison Bell, Wiley; Professor Timothy Skinner, Editor in Chief.

-Deputy Editor: Dr Evelien Spelten (La Trobe University).
+Deputy Editor: Associate Professor Evelien Spelten (La Trobe University)

-Associate Editors: Professor Phil Batterham (Australian National University); Associate Professor Melanie Bish (La Trobe University); Dr Heather Bridgman (University of Tasmania); Associate Professor Narelle Campbell (Flinders University); Dr Marianne Gillam (University of South Australia); Dr Anne Jones (James Cook University); Associate Professor Martin Jones (University of South Australia); Professor Scott Kitchener (Griffith University); Dr Mark J Lock (Cultural Safety Editing Service); Associate Professor Faye McMillan (University of New South Wales); Dr Garry Nixon (University of Otago, NZ); Associate Professor Jan Radford (University of Tasmania); Dr Emily Saurman (University of Sydney); Associate Professor Kate Senior (University of Newcastle); Professor Timothy Skinner (La Trobe University); Dr Ross Wilson (Western Sydney University).
+Associate Editors: Professor Phil Batterham (Australian National University); Associate Professor Melanie Bish (La Trobe University); Dr Heather Bridgman (University of Tasmania); Associate Professor Narelle Campbell (Flinders University); Prof Lesley Forster (Charles Sturt University); Dr Marianne Gillam (University of South Australia); Dr Yann Guisard (Charles Sturt University); Associate Professor Michelle Guppy (University of New England); Dr Anne Jones (James Cook University); Associate Professor Martin Jones (University of South Australia); Dr Mark J Lock (Ngiyampaa, Cultural Safety Editing Service); Associate Professor Faye McMillan (Wiradjuri, University of New South Wales); Dr Garry Nixon (University of Otago, NZ); Associate Professor Jan Radford (University of Tasmania); Dr Emily Saurman (University of Sydney); Associate Professor Kate Senior (University of Newcastle); Professor Timothy Skinner (La Trobe University).